A little planning before hauling your boat to faraway waters goes a long way.

 If your trailer is equipped with brakes, have them checked and serviced.
 Do the same with your tow vehicle; braking under load puts additional strain on braking systems.
 Have the vehicle's transmission and cooling systems checked and serviced as well.

 Conduct a thorough check of the trailered rig far enough in advance of the trip so that broken, missing, or required items can be installed or repairs made.
-Prior to the trip and at regular intervals, such as every fuel stop or restroom break while on the road, Do another check of the trailer (see sidebar).
+Prior to the trip and at regular intervals, such as every fuel stop or restroom break while on the road, Do another check of the trailer (see sidebar below).

 Check And Double-Check ...